eliasffyksen/MiniSnakes/README.md

     '''This is where the magic happens :) '''
 ```

-Now that we've got all of the formalities out of the way; Buckle up Buckaroo,
+Now that we've got all of the formalities out of the way there is only on thing
+left to say:

-because this is going to be a wild ride.
+Buckle up Buckaroo, because this is going to be a wild ride.

 ## Encodings